-There are over 8,000 grant giving bodies in the UK.
-Working out which funding to apply for can seem like a daunting process.
+There are over 8,000 grant giving bodies in the UK and working out which funding to apply for can seem like a daunting process.

-We can help your voluntary/community group find and apply for grants or other funding.
-We can also give you advice on setting up your project monitoring.
+We can help your voluntary or community group find and apply for grants or other funding, as well as giving you advice on setting up your project monitoring.
 Fill in our online form to get in touch us.

 Grant giving organisations